forgi86/jax-ident/README.md

-# System Identification in Jax
+# System Identification with Jax

 An experimental code base for system identification with Jax.